GlobalFishingWatch/pipe-segment/README.md

 that file).
 However, this does not work when installing in the remote worker in dataflow because there is no git executable on the remote workers.

-So instead we download the package patball in setup.sh and then for local execution we just pip install from that package, and for remote install we pass the tarball along via the extra_packages option in parser.py
+So instead we download the package tarball in setup.sh and then for local execution we just pip install from that package, and for remote install we pass the tarball along via the extra_packages option in parser.py